 We cannot guarantee what wildlife you will see, of course, but the odds are high that you will see these creatures at some point during your trip.

 Sea butterflies, kelp walls, and sea hedgehogs are among the more common animals spotted while diving in Antarctica.
 People with good underwater photography gear may also be able to capture images of everything from giant isopods to jellyfish.

 But while the diversity is incredible in the Antarctic, we do ask that our diving passengers have a certain level of experience for their own safety.

 Will I Be Permitted to Dive?

-Is Antarctic Diving Worth the Trip?
+Is Diving in Antarctica Worth the Trip?

-Drew Richardson, CEO and president of the Professional Association of Diving Instructors, is considered to be one of the most active divers in the world.
-When Men’s Journal asked Richardson about his most memorable dives, he mentioned Antarctica.
-In fact, this region was on his top three list, and Richardson referred to the Antarctic water as “an incredible experience,” and went on to say that “there is no baseline of comparison.”
+Drew Richardson, CEO and president of the Professional Association of Diving Instructors, is considered one of the most active divers in the world.
+When Men’s Journal asked him about his most memorable dives, he said Antarctica was on his top three list and that, “There is no baseline of comparison.”

 Are Deep or Trick Dives Possible?